MicrosoftDocs/dynamics-365-unified-operations-public/financials/cost-accounting/cost-rollup.md

 >   SC-CC004

 Depending on the reporting and traceability requirements in your organization, you can determine the correct level of secondary cost elements and create cost rollup rules that fit into needs.

 The clear separation between **Cost allocation** and **Cost rollup policies** provides the flexibility to make continuous updates without affecting each other.

+## See also
+Cost object dimensions
+Cost element dimensions
+Dimension hierarchies
+Learn and read more about. *Overhead calculation*